pharmaceuticalwastedisposal/pharmaceutical-waste-disposal/README.md

 ## 📝 License

-Proprietary - All rights reserved
+Proprietary - All rights reserved# Ready for production deployment